Daniel Woodmansee

 Daniel Woodmansee (September 22, 1777 – May 28, 1842) was a member of the Ohio State Senate and Ohio House of Representatives.

 Originally from New Jersey, in 1809, Woodmansee and his family moved to Butler County, Ohio after he purchased a 150 acre plot of land.
 Aside from his career as a farmer, he was elected to the Ohio House of Representatives in 1825 and later to the Ohio Senate beginning in 1830, each time representing Butler County.
-His son James Woodmansee would become a poet of world-renown.
+His son James Woodmansee would become a poet.